Hank Fraley

 Henry Franklin Fraley Jr. (born September 21, 1977) is an American football coach and former center who is the offensive line coach and run game coordinator for the Detroit Lions of the National Football League (NFL).
 He previously served as an assistant offensive line coach for the Lions and Minnesota Vikings.
 Originally from Gaithersburg, Maryland, Fraley played college football at Robert Morris University and was signed as an undrafted free agent in 2000 by the Pittsburgh Steelers.
 Waived before the start of the 2000 season, Fraley was claimed off waivers by the Philadelphia Eagles, for whom he started at center for five seasons.
 He lost his starting job to Jamaal Jackson before the 2006 season and was subsequently traded to the Cleveland Browns.
 He played for the Browns for four seasons and the St. Louis Rams for one season.

-Early years
+Early life

 Fraley attended Gaithersburg High School and as a senior in 1995, he helped them to the Maryland state championship game.